doyle1122/doyle1122.github.io/blog/slide.md

 <!-- .element: class="r-fit-text" -->

-> By Mr.Hope.
+> By Mr.doyle1122.
 Please scroll mousewheel down to the next slide

 ---